-These site plan renderings were designed to assist developers in obtaining community support and provide a clear, effective visualization of the proposed projects.
+These site plan renderings were designed to provide a clear, effective visualization of the proposed projects.

 Master & Comprehensive Plan Samples

 The corresponding images show a range of samples from master and comprehensive plans I have written and designed.

 The Sustainable Communities Guide & Workbook is a comprehensive and educational resource that I researched, wrote and designed for my master's thesis.
 It is designed to help people of all ages learn about sustainable, resilient, and healthier ways to relate to ourselves, others, and the natural environment.
 The workbooks encourage creative exploration of habitual thought patterns and pre-conceived ideas.
 Organized categories and simple, visual symbols help present the core concepts.
 Based on natural systems, structures, and processes, some of the topics in the workbooks and guides include:

 Core Principles of Sustainable Communities and Aware Individuals